ResonantDevotion/Console-Finances/pseudocode.md

 - Create total profit/loss (sumPL) variable //
 - Create a for loop that calcs sum of [i][1] of finances variable //
 - Add console.log displaying //
-- Commit and comment reminder
+- Commit and comment reminder//

-- Create variable for net total+ new total

 ## Average of the changes in profit/loss over period
 - Create profit/loss average (AvgChgPL) variable